jmoussa/chat-app-be/README.md

 conda activate chat_app
 export AWS_SECRET_ACCESS_KEY=...
 export AWS_ACCESS_KEY_ID=...
+cp config.template.py config.py # edit config.py and fill with your values/credentials
 ./run
 ```

 _For quick API documentation, navigate to `localhost:8000/docs` after starting the server_

+## Dependencies

+This app uses a couple of 3rd party resources for all of it's functionality.

+- AWS S3 is used for storing the user's profile images and fetching them.
+- Twilio is used for the group video chat capability.
+- MongoDB is used to persist all data to the database.

 ## Screenshots
 ![Login](./screenshots/1.jpg)